samwangEROAD/sam-local-development/README.md

 ```
 ## Host is unreachable

-If when running start.sh a load of exceptions are thrown showing "host is unreachable" and others, make sure nothing else (like virtualbox) is running on the IP address specified in the start.sh file.
-If so, change these IP addresses in start.sh.
+If when running start.sh a load of exceptions are thrown showing "host is unreachable" and others, make sure nothing else (like virtualbox) is running on the IP address specified in the docker-compose.yml file.
+If so, change these IP addresses in docker-compose.yml.

 ## Mapping ports on Mac